smonev/mblrdr/README.md

 (assuming the app.yaml file is in mblrdr folder and assuming you have python in your path)

 6. go to yourappname.appspot.com and start reading feeds

-Google are changing things quickly in their App Engine interface, so if something is different, please open an issue so I can update the docs.

 GO RSS :)